-The Jewish Community Center of Northern Virginia (JCCNV) has launched a unique visual arts directory which includes listings of United States and Israeli Jewish artists and fine art, crafts and Judaica.
-The directory gives artists the opportunity to reach the more than 3,000 monthly visitors to the JCCNV website.
-The JCCNV fine arts department supports and encourages the development of Jewish Artists and/or Jewish Arts and facilitates the integration of Israeli arts to build communities.
+The Jewish Community Center of Northern Virginia (JCCNV) provides a unique visual arts directory which includes listings of United States and Israeli Jewish artists and fine art, crafts and Judaica.
+The Directory gives artists the opportunity to reach the more than 3,000 monthly visitors through our website.
+The JCCNV Fine Arts department supports and encourages the development of Jewish Artists and/or Jewish Arts and facilitates the integration of Israeli arts to build communities.

 Fran's work is polymer clay on fabric-covered canvas intended to be hung on a wall.
 Many pieces are sculptural in the nature of a bas relief.